 Theo The Label is an independent Australian clothing brand that produces staple clothing items for both men and women.

-Their designs are simple and unfussy, and their priorities are comfort and quality.
+Their designs are simple, and their priorities are comfort and quality.

 The collections are universal and designed for anyone to wear and enjoy.